xiamaz/YabaiIndicator/README.md

 ## Requirements

 [Yabai](https://github.com/koekeishiya/yabai) is required to be running for the space switching and keeping spaces information in sync and showing individual windows.

-In order for this program to work correctly, you will need to disable SIP.
-Doing this is NOT recommended by Apple, as it will compromise the security of your system.
-Instructions on doing that can be found on the [yabai wiki](https://github.com/koekeishiya/yabai/wiki).
+In order for switching spaces by clicking to work correctly, you will need to disable SIP.

 ## Installation

 If you don't have yabai, install yabai (version 4.0.0 required) first: [Official installation guide](https://github.com/koekeishiya/yabai/wiki/Installing-yabai-(latest-release))

 Just download and unzip the latest release of YabaiIndicator from [Releases](https://github.com/xiamaz/YabaiIndicator/releases) and run.
 Now you should be able to see empty spaces for each desktop and clicking spaces should work.